-The 2015 Contest theme is “Louisiana Time Machine!”
-Students are invited to explore the following question in their essays: “If you could meet and talk with any Louisianan from the past, present, or future for one hour, who would you choose and why?”
+The 2016 Contest theme is “Louisiana Inspirations.”
+Students are invited to explore the following question in their essays: “What experience in Louisiana has inspired you the most?”

 Personal reflections and experiences are perfectly valid as part of the essay content.
 Essays may be in narrative form if the student so chooses.